 One thing about Lean Manufacturing that scares many people is the slang.
-Some people is curious about what those words means, others are sarcastic about why we need to use japanese words and others are just scared.
+Some people are curious about what those words mean, others are sarcastic about why we need to use Japanese words and others are just scared.
 I have to admit that the first time I read a book about Lean was confused.
-I was intimidated for a few seconds: gemba, gembutsu, kaizen, kanban, jidoka, heijunka and others.
+I was intimidated for a few seconds: gemba, gembutsu, kaizen, kanban, jidoka, heijunka, and others.

 Regardless that first shock, I decided to embrace the words and although I am still confused sometimes with those that I barely used, there are a lot more that I used very often.
 One of those that I used every day is gemba.
 Before the times on which the management team decided to learn more and practice lean; I was the only one who used that word.
 I remember one time on which our IT manager come to help me with some technical problems with my email and he was the word gemba on my calendar and was so curious about the meaning that he had to ask.

 Lean does not use only Japanese words, there are a lot more of English terms and acronyms that sometimes are not easy to follow or the meaning is different to what we know: TPM, value-added, JIT, PDCA, pull system, visual management, 5S, A3, waste.